MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/openxr-release-notes.md

 # Mixed Reality OpenXR plugin release notes

+## 1.1.2 - 2021-10-27

+* Fixed a bug where Unity Editor sometimes cannot quit after an unsuccessful connection to Holographic Remoting player in Play Mode.
+* Update the OpenXR remoting runtime 2.7.1 release.

 ## 1.1.1 - 2021-10-15

 * Fixed a bug where projects would fail to build if the project also referenced DotNetWinRT package.